Comparing Twilio SendGrid's Activity feed and Email Logs, and verifying CSV and JSON

 node sendgrid-tools.js detail 'previously obtained sg_message_id'

-Example output (placeholder for actual results):
+Example output (placeholder for execution results):

 {